Archaeology (ARC) - Courses

 Research Methods in Archaeology

 This course is an introduction to a broad spectrum of research strategies available to archaeologists with a focus on quantitative methods.
 It is not a course in statistics.
 Rather, the course is intended to help students learn to be comfortable working with qualitative and quantitative data, and to be a sampler of commonly used quantitative methods in archaeology.
-Prerequisite: ARC 196; MTH 145 recommended.
+Prerequisite: ARC 196; STAT 145 recommended.
 Offered Fall.

 ARC 450 Cr.1-15